 As mentioned previously, our three key aims in this project are to support the local community, preserve the levels of biodiversity and increase where possible, and protect the natural water resource – the Mara River.
 We will be working in collaboration with the Lower Mara Water Resource Users Association (WRUA) to identify sites along the Mara River that will benefit the water course in terms of tree planting.

 There are seven key ways in which we plan to achieve these goals, but these are likely to increase and develop over time as we learn more about the area and the project.
 We hope that the project will:

-- Improve biodiversity levels by planting a number of different tree species: we are working with an ecologist who will liaise with local community members to determine the most relevant tree species and what the local community want to achieve in terms of forest restoration, water protection and agroforestry, the survey produced will also provide guidance for regeneration
+- Improve biodiversity levels by planting a number of different tree species: We are working with an ecologist who will liaise with local community members to determine the most relevant tree species, and what the local community want to achieve in terms of forest restoration, water protection and agroforestry.
+The survey produced will also provide guidance for regeneration in the future.

-- Increase horticultural knowledge in the community, targeting 50 members initially: this training will expand beyond pure horticultural knowledge and verge into the practical training side of tree nursery establishment and the benefits of agroforestry
+- Increase horticultural knowledge in the community.
+We will be working with 50 members initially and this training will expand beyond pure horticultural knowledge and verge into the practical aspects of tree nursery establishment and the benefits of agroforestry.

-- Identify priorities for tree planting for agroforestry on farms and in schools: the benefit of sharing agroforestry in schools is the knowledge will spread and children will take new ideas and concepts back to their families, enabling a knowledge pathway
+- Identify priorities for tree planting for agroforestry on farms and in schools.
+The benefit of sharing agroforestry in schools is that the knowledge will spread and children will take new ideas and concepts back to their families, enabling a knowledge pathway.

-- Finally, support and encourage local community members to plant trees on their own land; increasing biodiversity and income and enabling them to produce nutritious produce: useful produce from the trees includes fuelwood, fruits, poles, timber and fodder.
-Additionally, planting trees will improve soil fertility, levels of organic matter, wind protection and shade – therefore benefitting the overall efficiency of the land
+- Finally, support and encourage local community members to plant trees on their own land, increasing biodiversity and income, and enabling them to grow nutritious produce.
+Useful produce from the trees includes fuelwood, fruits, poles, timber and fodder.
+Additionally, planting trees will improve soil fertility, levels of organic matter, wind protection and shade – therefore increasing the overall efficiency of the land.

 What is the future of the project?